Monument Cemetery

-Monument Cemetery was a rural cemetery located at the current day intersection of Broad and Berks Street in North Philadelphia, Pennsylvania from 1837 to 1956.
+Monument Cemetery was a rural cemetery located at the current day intersection of Broad and Berks Street in North Philadelphia, Pennsylvania, from 1837 to 1956.
 It was the second rural cemetery in Philadelphia after Laurel Hill Cemetery.
 It was approximately 20 acres in size and contained 28,000 burials.
 It had a grand gothic gatehouse and a 67-foot high obelisk monument to George Washington and the Marquis de Lafayette designed by John Sartain at the center of the cemetery.

 By the 1950s, the cemetery had fallen into disrepair and was sold to Temple University and the Philadelphia Board of Education.
-Approximately 28,000 bodies were reinterred to Lawnview Memorial Park and only 300 with their original tombstones.
+Approximately 28,000 bodies were reinterred to Lawnview Memorial Park but only 300 with their original tombstones.
 Many of the remaining headstones, and the monument, were used as riprap during the construction of the Betsy Ross Bridge and can be seen on the shores of the Delaware River at low tide.
 The land is now part of the campus of Temple University and Carver High School.

 Description

 The cemetery design was laid out in 1836 and 1837 by Dr. John A. Elkinton.
 The lot holders were incorporated on March 19, 1838 as the Monument Cemetery Company of Philadelphia.
-It was second garden or rural cemetery in Philadelphia, after Laurel Hill Cemetery, and was based on Père Lachaise Cemetery in Paris.
+It was the second garden or rural cemetery in Philadelphia, after Laurel Hill Cemetery, and was based on Père Lachaise Cemetery in Paris.
 It was a 20-acre diamond shaped property located near the current day intersection of Broad and Berks Street.
-Originally intended to be called "Pere La Chaise", it was renamed Monument Cemetery, based on a plan to include a monument in the center dedicated to George Washington and the Marquis de Lafayette.
+Originally intended to be called "Pere La Chaise", it was renamed Monument Cemetery based on a plan to include a monument in the center dedicated to George Washington and the Marquis de Lafayette.

 The gatehouse, which also functioned as the chapel, was a gothic brownstone and brick structure topped with a towering spire.
 The gatehouse was demolished in 1903 to extend Berks Street.